lucidworks/streams/projects/sockitter/README.md

 # Sockitter for Fusion
 This application adds social media indexing and analytics capabilities to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/).
 As Fusion monitors Twitter, tweets are analyzed for content similaraties to other tweets and accounts using the [Semantic Knowledge Graph](https://github.com/treygrainger/semantic-knowledge-graph) (SKG).

 A whitepaper covering the technology behind SKG is located on [arXiv.org](https://arxiv.org/abs/1609.00464).
+Examples queries showing off SKG's capabilities are [shown below](https://github.com/lucidworks/streams/tree/master/projects/sockitter#searching-twitter-data).

 The Sockitter application demos several Fusion features including: